 - Payment Tracking – For business owners managing their business on their own (or with a small team), invoices are just part of it.
 Ensuring that you’re tracking your payments efficiently — aka not manually —means ensuring necessary cashflow.
 Tracking paid, upcoming, and overdue payments for every client is headache that can be fixed with investing in helpful online solutions.
 Some popular options are QuickBooks, FreshBooks, or HoneyBook if you want your payments and communication all in one place.

 - Scheduling Software is essential for coordinating meetings, kick off calls, and check-ins with clients or business partners.
-Scheduling solutions like Acuity, Calendly, and HoneyBook’s meeting scheduler all let you set your availability for specific types of meetings or sessions, and other folks book a time to connect.
+Scheduling solutions like Acuity, Calendly, and HoneyBook’s online meeting scheduler all let you set your availability for specific types of meetings or sessions, and other folks book a time to connect.

 - Automation – In any small business, automating repetitive or redundant tasks is part of how you’ll be able to grow your business.
 Consider investing in a tool that can help you automate your busywork, so you can focus on the important stuff.